ejp-rd-vp/VASCA-Proms---OVAMA/README.md

-# VASCA-Proms---OVAMA
+# VASCA-Proms-OVAMA
-Outcome measures for vascular malformations (OVAMA)
+An attempt to create an ontology to describe outcome measures for vascular malformations (OVAMA) used in the VASCA registry

+the recommended prefix for the ontology is:

+PREFIX ovama: (Outcome Measures for Vascular Malformations)